LuzViMinda (song): Background and release

-In December 2024, Filipino boy band Alamat announced their second studio album Destino (lit.
+Sometime in 2024, Mo Mitchell—a member of the Filipino boy band Alamat—began drafting the song "LuzViMinda".
+The group later shared their musical drafts with one another in a meeting, and they agreed to develop Mitchell's composition further.
+In December, at their solo concert Ragasa (lit.
+'Rush'), Alamat announced their second studio album Destino (lit.
 'Destination'), which was set to be released in 2025.
-On October 20, 2025, they announced that they would release "LuzViMinda", the title track from Destino, on November 7 and the album itself on November 21 at the MassKara Festival in Bacolod City.
-On October 23, the group began posting teaser images inspired by everyday life in the Philippines, with creative direction and production by Alamat member Jao Canlas.
+On October 20, they announced that they would release "LuzViMinda", the title track from Destino, on November 7 and the album itself on November 21 at the MassKara Festival in Bacolod City.
+On October 23, the group began posting teaser images for the album inspired by everyday life in the Philippines, with creative direction and production by Alamat member Jao Canlas.
+From October 31 to November 2, the group also released handwritten lyric teasers confirming that "LuzViMinda" is a multilingual song containing verses in each member's native language.

-Composition
+Composition and lyrics

 The track is three minutes and twenty-eight seconds.
-It was written by all Alamat members, and produced by Alamat member Joshua Alvarez.
-The track contains lyrics in each member's native language, such as Kapampangan for Canlas' verse in the song.
+It is a hip-hop song that uses the indigenous Philippine instruments gabbang and kubing.
+It was written by all of Alamat, and produced by member Alas Alvarez.